minecraft-access/minecraft-access/docs/content/setup/basic.md

 title: "Mod Setup"
 ---

-Currently, this mod supports the Windows and Linux operating systems ([help us to port it to macOS](https://github.com/minecraft-access/minecraft-access/issues/22)).
+This mod supports Windows, macOS and Linux operating systems.
 The latest version of this mod (as well as other mod dependencies) can be downloaded at the [releases page](https://github.com/minecraft-access/minecraft-access/releases/latest).

 ## Tutorial for Beginners: From Purchasing the Game To Installing This Mod